zouzhekang/YJYpaper/README.md

 High caste samples plus low caste samples do not equal total samples, suspected data fabrication.

-### Suspected Plagiarism
+### Academic Plagiarism

-1. Entire paragraph plagiarism (last paragraph of page 2):
+1. **Verbatim Plagiarism** (page 2, final paragraph):

 >In India, according to the official report of the National Crime Research Bureau of India, among the 405,000 crimes against women in 2019, more than 30% were domestic violence cases.
 The 2021 India NFHS-5 data shows that among Indian women aged 18-49, nearly one-third have experienced domestic violence, 32% of married women have experienced physical, sexual or emotional violence from partners, of which 27% of women experienced at least one form of violence in the nearly one year during the survey.

-Suspected plagiarism from the paper He Hui, Wang Linglin.
-India's Practice and Effectiveness in Anti-Domestic Violence[J].
-Modern World Police, 2022(11):58-64, with no citation appearing in Yang's original text.
+**Analysis**: Direct plagiarism from He Hui & Wang Linglin, "India's Practice and Effectiveness in Anti-Domestic Violence," *Modern World Police*, 2022(11):58-64.
+No citation provided in the original text.

 ![en_abstract](./pic/pap2.jpg)

-2. Entire paragraph plagiarism (first paragraph of page 3):
+2. **Extensive Textual Appropriation** (page 3, opening paragraph):

 >Imperfect legal systems and complex reporting processes are external causes of frequent domestic violence in India.
 As early as 1983, Article 498A of the revised Indian Penal Code stipulated that if a husband or in-laws abuse women, they face up to three years imprisonment and corresponding fines.
 In June 2005, India passed its first "Anti-Domestic Violence Law".
 But India's anti-domestic violence laws have not been revised according to social changes.
 At the same time, complex reporting evidence and procedures, coupled with lack of strict enforcement, make India's anti-domestic violence legal system exist in name only, and many cases end up unresolved.
 By the end of 2020, the conviction rate based on Article 498A was less than 20%, and Indian courts had a total of 651,000 pending Article 498A domestic violence cases.

-Suspected plagiarism from the paper He Hui, Wang Linglin.
-India's Practice and Effectiveness in Anti-Domestic Violence[J].
-Modern World Police, 2022(11):58-64, with no citation appearing in Yang's original text.
+**Analysis**: Additional verbatim plagiarism from the same source (He Hui & Wang Linglin, 2022), demonstrating systematic appropriation of content without attribution.

 ![en_abstract](./pic/pap1.jpg)